nicolo-mn/indexer/README.md

 - **Indexing**: Specify files and directories to be indexed.
 - **Querying**: Search for files containing a given word.
-- **Extensible Tokenization**: Easily extend the tokenization algorithm.
+- **Extensible Tokenization**: Easily extend the tokenization algorithm by implementing the indexer.model.tokenization.Tokenizer interface.
 - **Consecutive Requests**: Serve multiple requests in a single session.

 ## Usage